 Museum At Home

-We love introducing you to maker activities in the Museum and MuseumLab, and love it even more when you keep the maker projects going beyond the Museum.
-Here are some creative do-it-yourself projects you can do at home.
-Watch this page for new posts every day!
+We love introducing you to all kinds of activities in the Museum and MuseumLab, and love it even more when you keep the activities and creativity going at home.

 Kid makers, please work with a parent or caregiver on every project and always be very careful when using tools of any kind.

 This new series provides instructions for creative activities you can try at home.
-New projects will be posted often, so keep checking back!
-Now let's try...
+We post new projects often, so keep checking back!

 Let's Go Outside